NrsSystems/docs/digital-displays/views-management.md

 ### Analog Clock
 _Description:_ Add a simple text description of the analog clock, which is how it will be listed in the Views table.

+_Time Zone:_ By default, this option is set to use the device's default time zone; select **Choose a time zone** to choose a different one from the list.
+Also by default, the _Display timezone?_ option is set to **No**; select this list to change it to **Yes**.

+_Choose a Date Format:_ By default, this option is set to **Don't display date**; select this list to choose a format if you want to display the date.

-_Animation Speed:_ Select the speed for the animation of the seconds hand on the clock—the slow setting will make it tick forward each second, while the fast setting will make it move smoothly and continuously forward.
+_Animation Speed:_ Select the speed for the animation of the seconds hand on the clock—the **Slow** setting will make it tick forward each second, while the **Fast** setting will make it move smoothly and continuously forward.

+_Write Text to Display a Caption (optional):_ Enter text in this box if you want to provide a caption with the clock.

+### Art Drive Gallery
+The Art Drive gallery allows you to choose images from your own Art Drive account to show on a display, automatically cycling through the chosen pieces.

+_Description:_ Add a simple text description of the gallery, which is how it will be listed in the Views table.

+_Art Drive Account:_ Enter your Art Drive account.

+_Gallery:_ Select the gallery from your Art Drive account to use as the source for images.

+_Display Order:_ Select whether to show your images in a **Random** order, **Oldest to Newest**, or **Newest to Oldest**.

+_Number of Images to Show:_ Enter the number of images to be shown.

+_Time to Display Each Image:_ Select this box to set the duration in hours, minutes, and seconds.

+For the remaining options, select **Expand** to show the options, and when expanded select **Collapse** to hide them again.

+_Text Display:_ This option allows you to display any text associated with the images.
+Select the _Display Type_ list to choose from **Fade Out**, **Always Show Text**, or **No Text**.
+If Fade Out is selected, use the _Time to Display Text_ box to set the duration in hours, minutes, and seconds.

+_QR Code Display:_ This optoin allows you to display the QR codes associated with the images.
+Select the **Display QR Code** list to choose from **Fade Out**, **Always Show Text**, or **No Text**.
+If Fade Out is selected, use the **Time to Display QR Code** box to set the duration in hours, minutes, and seconds.

 ### Art Gallery
-The art gallery allows you to choose images from a preset collection of artworks to show on a display, automatically cycling through the chosen pieces.
+The art gallery allows you to choose images from a preset collection of artworks included with the XSPONSE service to show on a display, automatically cycling through the chosen pieces.

 _Description:_ Add a simple text description of the gallery, which is how it will be listed in the Views table.